iturdikulov/notes/camera.md

 ---
-title: "Camera"
 date: 2023-04-23
+draft: true
 tags:
 - inbox
 - definition
-draft: true
 ---

+# Camera

 > A camera is an optical instrument that captures [[my pictures|images]].
 Most
 > cameras can capture 2D images, while some more advanced models can capture